Agonist vs Antagonist Drugs for Addiction Treatment

 Agonist vs Antagonist Drugs

-It’s important to understand the difference between agonist vs antagonist drugs used as part of a comprehensive addiction treatment program.
+It’s important to understand the difference between agonist vs antagonist drugs as part of a comprehensive addiction treatment program.

 Addiction and overdose deaths present a unique health challenge to society.
 One-size fits all treatment approaches are not effective, so recovery methods must be customized for each person’s particular needs and type of substance use.